 A WMS – or warehouse management system – allows for much greater clarity of stock within a warehouse, alongside its’ movement, status, and other requirements such as forecasting and replenishment requirements.

-These can be particularly effective when used alongside tracking systems (such as barcodes and RFID as detailed above).
+These can be particularly effective when used alongside tracking systems (such as barcodes and RFID, as detailed previously).

 Understand your options

-There are in fact a huge range of options available when it comes to technology aimed at improving warehouse efficiency / improvements.
+There is, in fact, a vast range of options available regarding technology to improve warehouse efficiency and improvements.

-These include, but are not limited to, bar codes, pick to label, pick to light, radio frequency and even voice activated systems and technologies.
-All of these are designed to improve increased productivity whilst also minimising errors.
+These include, but are not limited to, bar codes, pick-to-label, pick-to-light, radio frequency, and even voice-activated systems and technologies.
+All of these aim to improve productivity whilst also minimising errors.

 Avoid mixing multiple SKUs

 Having multiple SKUs in a single location reduces picking productivity.
-This is due to the picker, once finding the correct location, then needing to manually search through inventory (including packaging products) to find the correct item.
+This issue is due to the picker, once finding the correct location, then needing to manually search through inventory (including packaging products) to find the right item.

-In fact, this can result in a delay of up to 15 seconds per item, whilst also increasing the potential for errors as well.
+This challenge can result in a delay of up to 15 seconds per item whilst also increasing the potential for errors.

 Go up, not out

-Warehouse space is an expensive commodity, which is why you should aim to maximise it to its full potential.
+Warehouse space is an expensive commodity, so you should aim to maximise it to its full potential.

-A commonly overlooked area for expansion is upwards – with most companies believing they have outgrown their current warehouse not utilising space above their existing racking.
+A commonly overlooked area for expansion is upwards.
+Many companies believe they have outgrown their current warehouse but need to utilise space above their existing racking.
 Whilst this may involve additional investment to exploit, it is considerably cheaper than moving premises.

-Similar to the above, it can be possible to reorganise your warehouse and racking in order to maximise the footprint available to you.
+Similar to the potential to expand upwards, it can be possible to reorganise your warehouse and racking to maximise your footprint.

-This could include the implementation of narrow aisles in order to increase the amount of racking you have within your facility, with specialist fork and reach trucks available to take advantage of this.
+Strategies could include the implementation of narrow aisles to increase the amount of racking you have within your facility, with specialist fork and reach trucks available to take advantage of this.

 Analyse stock locations

-If you have fast moving stock that is at the back of your warehouse – or is even not in the most accessible location – this is a recipe for inefficient picking and retrieval.
+If you have fast-moving stock that is at the back of your warehouse – or is not in the most accessible location – this is a recipe for inefficient picking and retrieval.

-Monitoring your stock movements and constantly adapting your stock locations to meet changing demand can have a huge impact on the efficiency of your order or stock pickers.
+Monitoring your stock movements and constantly adapting your stock locations to meet changing demand can significantly impact the efficiency of your order or stock pickers.
 In essence, if you have stock that is required frequently, make it easily accessible.

-Whilst keeping your warehouse free from clutter, unallocated stock and general rubbish was highlighted as a health and safety concern, it can also have an impact on your picking efficiency too.
+While keeping your warehouse free from clutter and highlighting unallocated stock and general rubbish as a health and safety concern, it can also impact your picking efficiency.

-It is essential to remove obstacles from pickers who can spend the majority of their travelling to differing locations, as slowing them down obviously decreases their productivity considerably.
+Removing obstacles from pickers who can spend most of their travelling to different locations is essential, as slowing them down considerably decreases their productivity.

 Reduce travel time for pickers

-Following on from the above, stock pickers can spend up to 60 percent of their time travelling to locations to retrieve stock.
-Reducing this can obviously have a considerable impact on efficiency.
+Stock pickers can spend up to 60 per cent of their time travelling to locations to retrieve stock.
+Reducing this can have a considerable impact on efficiency.

-Ways to reduce this travel time include reorganising stock locations (as per above), implementing different picking methods, or even automating certain elements of the process.
+Ways to reduce this travel time include reorganising stock locations, implementing different picking methods, or even automating some aspects of the process.

-A golden rule of picking is to reduce the amount of touches on each item from your inventory.
+A golden rule of picking is to reduce the number of touches on each item from your inventory.
 Each of these costs your business money.

-For example, items kept in bulk storage which are then moved to smaller picking bays are effectively being handled twice.
-Whilst this is a basic example, there are potentially many occurrences where items are being handled more times than necessary, reducing efficiency and driving up labour costs.
+For example, items kept in bulk storage which staff then move to smaller picking bays, are effectively being handled twice.
+Whilst this is a basic example, there are potentially many occurrences where staff handle items more times than necessary, reducing efficiency and driving up labour costs.

-This obviously reduces the amount of storage space required for your packaging, but also makes picking more efficient (due to a reduced overall packaging inventory managed by your supplier).
+Just-in-time delivery obviously reduces the amount of storage space required for your packaging but also makes picking more efficient (due to a reduced overall packaging inventory managed by your supplier).

 Plan for peaks

-Finally, it is important to plan for peaks.
-If you suddenly take on a large amount of inventory – say before Christmas or Black Friday – and have nowhere to put it, this can disrupt the equilibrium and any efficient processes you have put in place.
+Finally, it is crucial to plan for peaks.
+If you suddenly take on a large amount of inventory before Christmas or Black Friday and have nowhere to put it, this can disrupt the equilibrium and any efficient processes you have put in place.

-Use forecasting and plan well in advance of how you will handle any sudden influx of inventory.
+Use forecasting and plan well in advance in terms of how you handle any sudden influx of inventory.

-Whilst not all of these strategies and ideas may be relevant for all businesses, even implementing a few can make a significant difference to your ongoing operational success.
-As such, it is important to consider as many of these tips for improving warehouse management as possible.
+Whilst only some of these strategies and ideas may be relevant for all businesses, even implementing a few can significantly impact your ongoing operational success.
+It is, therefore, vital to consider as many tips for improving warehouse management as possible.

-If you require any help or advice on improving your warehouse setup – and in particular how your packaging can play a crucial role – then please do not hesitate to get in touch using the details below.
+If you require any help or advice on improving your warehouse setup – particularly how your packaging can play a crucial role – please do not hesitate to contact one of the experts at GWP.